wp-plugins/updraftplus/readme.txt

 UpdraftPlus supports resuming backup runs right from the beginning, so that it does not need to do everything in a single go; but this has limits.
 If your website is huge and your web hosting company gives your tiny resources on an over-loaded server, then go into the "Expert settings" and reduce the size at which zip files are split (versions 1.6.53 onwards).
 UpdraftPlus is known to successfully back up websites that run into the multiple-gigabytes on web servers that are not resource-starved.

-= Will you support Windows Live SkyDrive? =
+= Will you support Windows Live OneDrive (f.k.a.
+SkyDrive)? =

-No. Microsoft forbid the use of SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/live/hh826521.aspx ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to SkyDrive.").
+No. Microsoft forbid the use of OneDrive/SkyDrive by backup utilities - see http://msdn.microsoft.com/en-us/library/live/hh826521.aspx ("Here are some examples of nonconforming apps: Apps that automatically back up files or folders to SkyDrive.").

 = Any known bugs ? =

 Not a bug, but one issue to be aware of is that backups of very large sites (lots of uploaded media) are quite complex matters, given the limits of running inside WordPress on a huge variety of different web hosting setups.
-With large sites, you need to use S3 (Amazon or compatible), Google Drive, Dropbox, WebDAV, Rackspace Cloud Files, DreamObjects (since 1.6.6) or FTP (since 1.5.9) because these support chunked, resumable uploads.
+With large sites, you need to use S3 (Amazon or compatible), Google Drive, Dropbox, WebDAV, Rackspace Cloud Files, OpenStack (Swift), DreamObjects or FTP because these support chunked, resumable uploads.
 Other backup methods have code (since 0.9.0) to retry failed uploads of an archive, but the upload cannot be chunked, so if an archive is enormous (i.e. cannot be completely uploaded in the time that PHP is allowed for running on your web host) it cannot work.
 (Though as far as we're aware, no other cloud backup plugins support chunking, so you're still no worse off than with the alternatives).

 = My site was hacked, and I have no backups!
 I thought UpdraftPlus was working!
 Can I kill you? =